 |Protandim (1 capsule)

 |Ashwagandha root extract (Withaferin A) 23 mg

 So how are they different?
 Here are a few thoughts:

 1. Both PB125 and Protandim contain ashwagandha.
 This tells us ashwagandha is important to both.
 While Protandim has more of the herb, this does not necessarily make it better.
 Also, PB125 standardizes its ashwagandha to withaferin A. Is withaferin A better than ashwagandha?
 I cannot say.

 2 There are several published studies on Protandim.
 So far, PB125 does not seem to have any published research.
-But, the Protandim research has some issues, in my opinion.
+But, Protandim research has some issues, in my opinion.
 See the Protaindim review for more insights.

 4. PB125 costs less than Protandim.

-So what lowers TBARS more: Protandim or PB125?
+So, which supplement lowers TBARS more: Protandim or PB125?
 Good question.
 So far, no studies have compared PB125 and Protandim to each other.

 PB125 Side Effects